Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 ## Wireframes

-The wireframes for Time Talks were produced in [MockFlow](https://mockflow.com) The final site varies slightly from the wireframes due to developments that occured during the creation process.
+The wireframes for Time Talks were produced in [MockFlow](https://mockflow.com) The final site has some slight differences from the wireframe.

 ![F30A44FD-96F4-4E04-A439-07AE868B2B63](https://user-images.githubusercontent.com/96124619/148550582-9e8daff4-ff4b-4ab6-9f4f-d57a2f810991.jpeg)